NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/zero-code/index.md

 opentelemetry-instrument python app.py
 ```

-The output will look execatly like the non-instrumented application.
+The output will look exactly like the non-instrumented application.

 ```
  * Serving Flask app 'app'